Pradeepvijaykumar/OTAtestEsp8266/readme.txt

-This was developed to program ESP8266 through OTA, Using GitHub.
+This was developed to program ESP8266 through OTA, from GitHub.